 I tell my students.
 “Pat yourselves on the back.
 You made it HERE for exercise class!”

-I readily admit that my personal advantage to aging gracefully is that I teach fitness classes which makes me accountable and forces me to exercise on the days when I don’t feel like it!
+My personal advantage is that I am a fitness and yoga teacher.
+Teaching makes me accountable and forces me to exercise on the days when I don’t feel like it!

-But I do have great excuses to NOT exercise.
-Would you like some?
+I DO have excuses to NOT exercise.
+Would YOU like some?

-When I exercise at home alone, nobody knows if I miss a day… or a week!
-I’ll just sit this one or two out.
+Excuse: When I exercise at home alone, nobody knows if I miss a day… or a week!

-My remedy: One minute.
-Just one minute of exercise daily.
-When I go for one minute, I’ll usually do more, but one minute means I did something today!
+BUSTED: Commit to just one minute of exercise daily.
+When I go for one minute, I’ll usually do more!
 And if I do that every day, it becomes routine, and it’s WHAT I do.
 It’s WHO I am.
 It becomes a MINDSET!

-When I go to the gym, it can be an unfriendly place because so many people are wearing earbuds.
+Excuse: When I go to the gym, it can be an unfriendly place because so many people are wearing earbuds.
 They’re in their own worlds, with either blank faces or heads bobbing to music that I can’t hear.
 I can’t just ask, “Do you know where… ?
 Can you help me… ?
-Have you tried… ?”

-My remedy: I swear I just did this last week… I saw someone who didn’t have earbuds and said, “Hey, what should we talk about?
-Nobody will hear us!”
-We laughed about it and said how different it is at the gym compared to when we were younger where we could easily make friends while we were working out.
-It started a conversation.
+BUSTED: Just last week I saw someone without earbuds and said, “What should we talk about since nobody will hear us?!”
+We laughed about how different the gym is compared to when we were younger when we could easily make friends while working out.
+Nonetheless, it started a conversation.

-It’s SO hard that your heart will have to beat faster, you’ll break into a sweat, and your body may start trembling from the exhaustion and effort.
+It’s SO HARD that your heart will have to beat faster, you’ll break into a sweat, and your body may start trembling from effort and exhaustion.

 Keep up the good work and keep trying new remedies to conquer your excuses!
 The benefits of exercise make it all worth it!

-Do YOU have some excuses or remedies to share with me?
+Do YOU have some excuses or excuse-busters to share?